currawong-project/libcw/flow/flow_doc.md

 6. If the preset-pair record value field is NULL then the primary preset-value is used to set the associated network variable.

+# Subnet Implementation

+Subnets are implemented in the following phases:
+- During program initialization the subnet cfg files is scanned and the proxy vars for each subnet are used to create a `class_desc_t` record for each subnet.

+- When the subnet is instantiated the proxy vars are instantiated first.
+- Then the internal network is instantiated.
+- The proxy var's are then connected to the proxied vars.
+This may require connecting in either direction: proxy->proxied or proxied->proxy, with the later case being indicated by an 'out' attribute in proxied 'flags' list.